-➤ (Vehicle Locator/Panic Alarm): Press and release one time to initiate vehicle locator.
+➤ (Vehicle Locator/Panic Alarm): Press and release to initiate vehicle locator.
 The exterior lamps flash and the horn chirps three times.

-Press and hold for at least three seconds to sound the panic alarm.
-The horn sounds and the turn signals flash for about 30 seconds until is pressed again or the vehicle is started.
+Press and hold provided for at least three seconds to sound the panic alarm.
+The horn sounds and the turn signals flash until pressed again or the vehicle is started.